Best Buy focuses on growth, bets on appliances

-CHICAGO (Reuters) - Best Buy Co Inc (BBY.N) is betting that appliance sales will drive significant revenue growth in the future, a strategy that is likely to benefit the biggest U.S. electronics chain when it reports earnings on Thursday.
+CHICAGO, Nov 18 (Reuters) - Best Buy Co Inc is betting that appliance sales will drive significant revenue growth in the future, a strategy that is likely to benefit the biggest U.S. electronics chain when it reports earnings on Thursday.

 “The first phase was ‘Don’t die,'” Joly told Reuters in a recent interview.
 “Phase two was improve what we have, and we have clearly done that.
 Now we are in a position where we look to the future and say, ‘How do we grow?'”